ncn-foreigners/blocking/README.md

 ## Warning!

-The package is under heavily development so the API as well as functionalities may change.
+The package is under heavy development, so both the API and the functionality are subject to change.

 ## Description